robertbiv/Crypto-Transaction-Tracker/TERMS_OF_SERVICE.md

 ## 12. COMPLIANCE RESPONSIBILITY

 You are solely responsible for:
-- Complying with all applicable tax laws and regulations
+- Complying with all applicable laws and regulations
-- Accurate tax reporting to the IRS or other authorities
+- Ensuring accuracy of any reports or filings you create
-- Paying all taxes owed
+- Paying any amounts owed to authorities or counterparties
-- Responding to IRS inquiries or audits
+- Responding to any regulator inquiries or audits
-- Hiring professional representation if audited
+- Hiring professional representation if audited or investigated

-**If you use this Program and file incorrect or incomplete taxes, you are responsible for resulting penalties, interest, or legal consequences.**
+**If you use this Program and submit incorrect or incomplete information anywhere, you are responsible for resulting penalties, interest, or legal consequences.**

 ## 13. CONFIGURATION AND SETTINGS

-Certain configuration options are marked "Not Recommended" because they increase audit risk or diverge from IRS guidance:
+Certain configuration options are marked "Not Recommended" because they increase reconciliation risk or diverge from conservative reporting practices:
 - **HIFO accounting** requires specific identification (not supported by this Program)
-- **Constructive receipt deferrals** for staking are aggressive tax positions
+- **Constructive receipt deferrals** for staking are aggressive positions
-- **Strict broker mode disabled** can cause 1099-DA/Form 8949 mismatches
+- **Strict broker mode disabled** can cause mismatches with exchange-provided statements

-**Using non-recommended settings increases your audit exposure.
+**Using non-recommended settings increases your exposure to errors.
 The author assumes no responsibility for using these settings.**

 ## 14. NO WARRANTY OF PERFORMANCE